ARPIT2128/SAP-internal-face-mask-detection/README.md

 2. Run the script.
 3. The detection window will display live webcam feed with face mask detection.

-## 📊 Results
-Check the `DETECTION_IMAGES` folder for sample images with face mask detection.

 ## 📈 Evaluation
 The training history and evaluation plots are available in the `face-mask.csv` file.